skpedro/training-fruit-ninja-clone/README.md

 # training-fruit-ninja-clone
-I tried to make a clone of a fruit ninja
+this is my 2nd project on unity where I tried to copy the fruit ninja game